robole/vscode-javascript-extensions/README.md

 - A gif or screenshot demonstrating its usage
 - Listing of used VS Code API and Contribution Points
 - Link to a guide on VS Code website, if it has one

+**You can read this guide [Writing VS Code extensions in JavaScript](https://blog.logrocket.com/writing-vs-code-extensions-in-javascript/) to get up and running quickly.** It gives a clear overview of the important namespaces and breaks down some of the jargon of the API.
+It covers some of the examples from this repo.

 ## Prerequisites